quantummoose/quantummoose.github.io/research.md

 title: research
 ---

-~ in progress~

-{% newthought "My research" %} is focused on how people allocate their time to different tasks, and in the underlying computations the human motivational and cognitive systems use to solve this problem.
-How do people solve the decision to quit or enter a task, and how do people integrate together cues from both the task and environment to make this decision?
-Also how do internal motives, in particular curiosity and mastery, integrate to decide the value and priority of a goal?
+{% newthought "My research" %} is focused on understanding the motivational underpinnings of task engagement, and how people allocate their time to different tasks.
+What are the underlying computations people use to solve this problem?
+Also how do internal motives, in particular curiosity and mastery, integrate with environmental cues to decide the value and priority of a goal?

-The different projects I am working on all share this focus on time allocation.
+This page is forever in progress...

-### Temporal decision making
+### Meta-cognitive decision making
+How do higher level states of an agent (such as emotional states) impact how many resources they allocate to a task?

+We utilize a perceptual decision making task, detecting motion in a random-dot field, along with the drift diffusion model to address this.
+People often have to trade off collecting more information versus waiting longer to make a decision.
 What factors influence when people stop collecting information?
-We utilize a perceptual decision making task, detecting motion in a random-dot field, along with an optimal stopping diffusion model to investigate these factors which are both task relevant and irrelevant.

-For these projects we collect both behavioral, EEG, and biometric (GSR and heart rate) signals.
-Our analysis uses MATLAB, R, and Python.
-This includes [FieldTrip](http://www.fieldtriptoolbox.org/), [HDDM](http://ski.clps.brown.edu/hddm_docs/), [JAGS](http://mcmc-jags.sourceforge.net/), partial least squares analysis, system identification, and survival analysis.
-We also are developing a Bayesian ideal observer model for the motion detection, in MATLAB.
+For these projects we collect behavioral, EEG, and biometric (GSR, heart rate, and pupilometry) data.
+Data analysis and modeling is done in MATLAB, R, and Python.

-### Spontaneous task switching
-When do people decide to quit one task to engage in another?
+### Time allocation and foraging
+When an animal forages for food they must make a decision of how much time to spend in each patch before moving on.
+Foraging theory can be applied to a human's decision to quit a task by extending to more complex tasks and making connections with other scheduling theories.

+### Video games and intrinsic motivation
+By using recent advances in deep RL, we can model human performance in video games and predict when they will quit a game based on their ability to control, predict, and learn about the game.